rafael-santiago/euther-pi/doc/HOW-TO-EMBED-AN-ETHER-EN.md

 [`Back`](#topics)

-## I don't use only one Wi-Fi profile, I travel a lot and I am always changing my Wi-Fi access configurations.
+## I don't use only one Wi-Fi profile, I go on a trip a lot and I am always changing my Wi-Fi access configurations.
 Does exist a way of using Eutherpe under this scenario?

 There is a way of you register the `Wi-Fi` credentials in your own `USB pen-drive`. `Eutherpe` gives preference to the credentials stored in this file, overriding the default `Wi-Fi` configuration.